 Queen Kaʻahumanu (1768–1832) visited Maui in February 1832, just months before she died, to support the

-Maui, built the fort on the Lahaina waterfront and it was completed within a month.
-The fort was constructed from
+Governor of Maui, built the fort on the Lahaina waterfront and it was completed within a month.
+The fort was

 As the whaling industry declined and the California Gold Rush gained prominence in the late 1840s, Hawaii's